VeriComms

 Interviewing public health communicators

 VeriComms was originally developed with limited research: 16 surveys and 329 unstructured interactions.
-Due to confidentiality, we could not conduct usability testing with the base tool.

 Key insights:

-Communicators expect AI tools to handle varied requests like in ChatGPT and Claude.
+- Familiar AI chatbot patterns – Communicators expect AI tools to handle varied requests like in ChatGPT and Claude.

-They use AI to help draft campaigns, create outreach content, and visualize data.
+- AI as a brainstorming assistant – They use AI to help draft campaigns, create outreach content, and visualize data.

-They verify whether AI responses are backed by reliable sources, especially on sensitive topics such as vaccines.
+- Vetted information sources – They verify whether AI responses are backed by reliable sources, especially on sensitive topics such as vaccines.

-When creating content, they involve many collaborators to ensure accuracy, sensitivity, and compliance.
+- Content collaborators – When creating content, they involve many collaborators to ensure accuracy, sensitivity, and compliance.
 Participant 23 describes the in-depth process:

 “A subject matter expert will provide the content, which is reviewed by their division leader.
 I create a mockup and submit it to my manager, who does a literacy and design review.
 After that is approved, it’s sent to the communications director to ensure that it is compliant with our branding.
 We then send it back to the subject matter expert to review and they give us feedback.
-Then it will be approved for dissemination to the public.
+Then it will be approved for dissemination to the public.“

 AUDIT